LONZEE/SVG-Maker/README.md

 A special thanks to Alex Palace for his valuable contributions to the code.
 His expertise and support have been instrumental in the development of this project.
 Github `https://github.com/anplace`

+## Challenges

+One of the main challenges faced during the development of this project was finding the right version of the `inquirer` package.
+I encountered issues where the package would not load correctly, which required me to experiment with different versions until I found one that worked.
+This was a time-consuming process, but it ultimately helped understand the importance of package management in Node.js projects.